-LocationOrange County, CA, United States
+LocationOrange County, CA, USA

 Text description provided by the architects.
 Los Angeles — The new Anaheim Regional Transportation Intermodal Center (ARTIC) sets a precedent for civic-minded transit hubs in the United States.
 HOK designed ARTIC, which represents the next generation of public transportation in Southern California, as an innovative new transit station that serves as a destination in itself.